DillonKyleDev/FlatEngine/README.md

 |`SetParameters(std::vector<ScriptParameter> parameters)`|Action: Sets the ScriptParameters member variable of the ParameterList.</br>Parameters: `std::vector<ScriptParameter> parameters`</br>Returns: `void`|
 |`AddParameter(ScriptParameter parameters)`|Action: Add a the ScriptParameter to the ParameterList.</br>Parameters: `ScriptParameter parameter`</br>Returns: `void`|

 ## Class RigidBody

+NOTE: RigidBody has been combined with Colliders to form BoxBody, CircleBody, CapsuleBody, PolygonBody, ChainBody, which encapsulate the new Box2D physics and collision implementation.
+Documentation coming soon.

 |Method|Details|
 |:-----|-------|
 |`GetParent()`|Action: Gets the GameObject that the component is attached to.</br>Parameters: `none`</br>Returns: `GameObject*`|